Conical geodesic bicombings on subsets of normed vector spaces: Reversibility of conical bicombings

-In the first part of this section we construct a non-reversible conical geodesic bicombing.
-Afterwards, we modify this non-reversible conical geodesic bicombing to satisfy the midpoint property.
-Finally, we prove Proposition~\ref{Prop:reversible}.
+In this section, we present a simple example of a non-reversible conical bicombing.
+Then we modify this bicombing to satisfy the midpoint property while still being non-reversible.
+We finish the section with the proof of Proposition~\ref{Prop:reversible}.